Bake Play Smile

 Iced honey jumbles on a white cake stand.

 Honey Jumbles, soft honey spiced biscuit fingers, topped with pink and white icing, are such an iconic Aussie bake.
-These classic childhood favourites, alongside Kingston biscuits, date squares, yo yo biscuits, jam drops and coconut rough slice, are as popular as ever.
+These classic childhood favourites, alongside Kingston biscuits, date squares, ginger nuts, yo yo biscuits, jam drops and coconut rough slice, are as popular as ever.

 Perfect for lunch boxes and morning tea, honey jumbles are always popular at bake sales, fundraisers and fetes, as well as being the perfect kids party food!